 The National Institute of Standards and Technology (NIST) released the voluntary Framework for Improving Critical Infrastructure Cybersecurity (Framework) in February 2014 to provide a common language that critical infrastructure organizations can use to assess and manage their cybersecurity risk.
 The Framework enables an organization—regardless of its sector, size, degree of risk, or cybersecurity sophistication—to apply the principles and effective practices of cyber risk management to improve the security and resilience of its critical infrastructure.

-The U.S. Department of Homeland Security (DHS), as the Sector-Specific Agency (SSA), worked with the Chemical Sector Coordinating Council (SCC) and Government Coordinating Council (GCC) to develop the Chemical Sector Cybersecurity Framework Implementation Guidance specifically for Chemical Sector owners and operators.
+The U.S. Department of Homeland Security (DHS), as the Sector Risk Management Agency (SRMA), worked with the Chemical Sector Coordinating Council (SCC) and Government Coordinating Council (GCC) to develop the Chemical Sector Cybersecurity Framework Implementation Guidance specifically for Chemical Sector owners and operators.
 This Implementation Guidance provides Chemical Sector organizations with:

 - Background on the Framework terminology, concepts, and benefits of its use.